Gimme Some Pointers!

 Input Format

-The second line of input contains a string of NN characters, containing only & and *, that represent the characters behind c.
+The second line of input contains a string of characters, containing only & and *, that represent the characters behind c.

 Constraints